1. Introduction & who we are

 Connecting an external calendar is optional and stays off until you set it up.
 It lets that calendar’s events appear, read-only, on your family calendar.

-- The connection credential: to keep a connected calendar up to date, Google issues a long-lived access credential (a “refresh token”).
+- The connection credential: to keep a connected calendar up to date, Google or Microsoft issues a long-lived access credential (a “refresh token”).
 Hubbly stores this only on our server, inside our Firebase backend; it is never placed on a device, and no app or device can read it.
 The connected account’s email address is stored so the calendar can be labelled for you.

 - Calendar links: you can also add a calendar by its iCal/ICS file or web link, which needs no sign-in.